Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 The popularity of insourcing can be attributed in part to the need for increased efficiency.
 Additionally, this approach allows an organization to tap and cultivate an in-house collection of talent.

-Businesses should perform a rigorous review of overall legal workflow/activities/tasks requirements to determine which services would benefit from being outsourced to a Legal Process Outsourcing (LPO) provider.
-Proprietary or elevated risk work may be best suited for an internal legal staff, whereas recurring and commodity-type services such as corporate forms or high-volume services such as litigation document review may be best handled by a lower cost LPO provider.
+Businesses should perform a rigorous review of overall legal workflow/activities/tasks requirements to determine which would benefit from being outsourced to an alternative legal services provider (ALSP).
+Proprietary or elevated risk work may be best suited for an internal legal staff, whereas recurring and commodity-type services such as completing and filing forms with state and local agencies, document retrievals from state and local agencies, filing and maintaining business licenses and entity compliance monitoring may be best handled by a more cost-effective solution such as an ALSP.

-Firms deciding to handle services in-house should also identify an appropriate talent pool from which to draw a team.
+Organizations deciding to handle services in-house should also identify an appropriate talent pool from which to draw from.
 Once the team is constructed and all critical functions identified, an action plan should be created.
 This plan should also specify whether any existing resources can be re-directed to support and manage the team.
-Businesses should consider leveraging existing or new service providers to develop a customized workflow.

 Pros and Cons of Outsourcing

-Firms must be nimble in order to fully serve clients without incurring added overhead or time-consuming administrative issues.
-The same amount of money spent in house can actually go further if an outside vendor is chosen due to the expertise and efficiencies built into processes.
+Businesses must be nimble in order to fully serve clients without incurring added overhead or time-consuming administrative issues.
+The same amount of money spent in-house can actually go further if an outside vendor is chosen due to the expertise and efficiencies built into processes.
 Legal process outsourcing offers precisely this kind of agility.
 It improves return on investment, eliminates the concerns that are intrinsic to employee management (absenteeism, productivity), and reduces administrative and training costs.
-It also shifts the expensive and complex burdens of employment taxes and insurance to an outside provider.
+It also shifts the expensive and complex burdens of employment taxes and insurance.

 Despite these benefits, the results of outsourcing don’t always align with expectations.
 While outsourcing may reduce costs, if implemented incorrectly it may result in quality control issues.
 Fixing such errors can essentially eliminate any cost savings realized through outsourcing.
 That’s why it’s critical to choose the right provider—a reputable and responsive company offering high-quality work.